micronDLA/SDK/README.md

 **Install library files**

-The folder provided contains a `libfwdnxt.so` file that needs to be copied to `/usr/local/lib/`.
+The folder provided contains a `libmicrondla.so` file that needs to be copied to `/usr/local/lib/`.

-There are a libfwdnxt for AC510, AC511, SB852 systems.
+There are a libmicrondla for AC510, AC511, SB852 systems.
 Their equivalent library built with CentOS are also provided.

 AC510 also has a lite version build on ARM.
 The lite version doesn't have compile function.
 Thus, the user needs to create the bin file from a another computer and use run functions on the embedded system.

-Make sure the `fwdnxt.py` can locate the libfwdnxt.so library.
+Make sure the `microndla.py` can locate the libmicrondla.so library.

 # 2. Getting started with Deep Learning

 ## Introduction

-This is a very concise tutorial to help beginners learn how to create and train a Deep Learning model for use with FWDNXT demonstrations, SDK and other products.
+This is a very concise tutorial to help beginners learn how to create and train a Deep Learning model for use with Micron DLA demonstrations, SDK and other products.

 Users should have knowledge of Linux and Ubuntu environments, personal computer or workstation maintenance and command line tools, and experience with the Python programming language.
 Additionally experience in C, C++, CUDA and GPU programming language may be needed for training advanced modules, but not required at the beginning, as PyTorch offers already implemented functions.

 ## PyTorch: Deep Learning framework

-FWDNXT recommends the use of PyTorch [http://pytorch.org/](http://pytorch.org/) as Deep Learning framework.
+Micron DLA recommends the use of PyTorch [http://pytorch.org/](http://pytorch.org/) as Deep Learning framework.
 PyTorch is a CPU and GPU tested and ready framework, allowing users to train small models on CPU and larger and faster models on GPUs.
 PyTorch also features Dynamic Neural Networks, a version of Autograd - automatic differentiation of computational graphs that can be recorded and played like a tape.
 All this in simple means that PyTorch offers simpler ways to create custom complex models, and that users will see the benefits of PyTorch when trying to create and debug advanced neural network models.

 PyTorch tutorials from beginners to more advanced are linked here: [http://pytorch.org/tutorials/](http://pytorch.org/tutorials/).